Karim-Gomaa/Karim-Gomaa.github.io/_posts/CTF/2025-9-9-ASCWG25_Finals.md

 ### String Handling and the `obfstr` Crate

 The `strings` output of the binary does not reveal the flag or the correct spell directly.
 This suggests that the strings are obfuscated.
 The use of a library like `obfstr` in Rust would explain this.
 At compile time, `obfstr` encrypts strings, and they are only decrypted at runtime.
 In the assembly, this would manifest as a function call that takes an encrypted byte array and a key, and returns the decrypted string.
-We can see evidence of this in the disassembly where byte arrays are manipulated before being printed to the console.
+We can see evidence of this in the disassembly, where byte arrays are manipulated before being printed to the console.

 ### The `perform_mischief` Macro: A Custom VM